How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 sudo mysql_secure_installation

 This will ask you some questions, better explained in the referred LAMP tutorial.
-This also includes the Phpmyadmin installation.
+That tutorial also includes the Phpmyadmin installation.
 It isn’t required but you can also install it to get a web tool to visually manage your database.

-We also need the php_curl extension in order to be able to sync with Google Calendar.
+We also need the php_curl extension to be able to sync with Google Calendar.
 We can get it easily by running the following terminal command:

 Finally, we can remove the default Apache Index page: